-The Restoran Oversea Group commenced in year 1977 when the founding members converted the partnership business into a private limited company known as Restoran Oversea (Imbi) Sdn.
+The Restoran Oversea Group commenced in the year 1977 when the founding members converted the partnership business into a private limited company known as Restoran Oversea (Imbi) Sdn.
 Bhd.
 The success of our first "Restoran Oversea" (海外天) restaurant encouraged us to open our second restaurant in Ipoh in 1982.
-To date, we have developed our Chinese restaurant operations into a chain of five (5) wholly-owned restaurants.
+To date, we have developed our Chinese restaurant operations into a chain of six (6) wholly-owned restaurant outlets.